Marriott International: Environment

-Loyalty program
+Loyalty program – Marriott Bonvoy

 Marriott Bonvoy is Marriott's current loyalty program, formed in the February 2019 merger of its three former rewards programs: Marriott Rewards, Ritz-Carlton Rewards, and Starwood Preferred Guest.
 Starwood Preferred Guest (also known as SPG) was founded in 1999 as the first in the industry to enforce a policy of no blackout dates, no capacity controls, and online redemption.
 In 2012, Starwood Preferred Guest began offering lifetime status and a dedicated Starwood ambassador for loyal members.
 Ritz-Carlton Rewards was founded in 2010.
-Members were able to receive air miles instead of reward points and able to earn ten points (or two miles) for every dollar spent on any Ritz-Carlton room rates.
+Members were able to receive air miles instead of reward points and able to earn 10 points (or two miles) for every dollar spent on any Ritz-Carlton room rates.
 Despite the restriction of membership to only one of the two programs, members of Ritz-Carlton Rewards were able to earn points in other Marriott hotels, while Marriott Rewards members were able to earn points at a Ritz-Carlton.

+As of March 2026, Marriott Bonvoy has five tiers in addition to the base tier of simply being a "member"; the following tiers and some benefits include: